 It is this same interest in exploring possible choices which guides my own research agenda.
 Just as my students revise their writing to meet the needs of their own audiences, I continually revise my instruction to meet the needs of my students and share my learning with others in the profession.

-I also seek out opportunities for my students to publicly share their work.
+I seek out opportunities for my students to publicly share their work.
 As a literature teacher, I co-founded our school’s literary magazine and helped my students to present their writing at the 2016 Native American Literature Symposium.
-Additionally, I collaborated with my pre-service teachers to write a presentation proposal for the upcoming NCTE Annual Convention.
+Additionally, I collaborated with my pre-service teachers to present our reflections on blogging.